 According to the Rural Health Research Gateway, people who live in rural areas are at higher risk for chronic disease, obesity, substance abuse, and mental health illnesses.
 They live in food-insecure areas with transportation and housing problems.
 They are an aging population who face poverty and no health insurance.
 And many communities offer few opportunities for exercise and recreation.
 Counties also face sparsely staffed health departments to monitor overall health.
 Recently, Indiana University’s Center for Rural Engagement found that the most significant health threats reported by southern Indiana counties are chronic disease (reported by 80 percent of the counties), substance abuse (70 percent), and mental health issues (60 percent).
 Access to healthcare is also one of the biggest health threats.

 So, imagine having a stroke in a small town with no hospital.
 For instance, Martin County has no hospital.
-According to the Centers for Disease Control and Prevention, the key to successful stroke treatment and recovery is getting to the hospital quickly.
+According to the Centers for Disease Control, the key to successful stroke treatment and recovery is getting to the hospital quickly.
 For stroke victims to obtain life-saving treatment on the way to the hospital, the CDC recommends that stroke victims use emergency medical services.

 But in small towns, emergency medical services often operate in multiple areas or counties and may have to travel a signifiant distance to reach that stroke patient.
 They also frequently depend on volunteers to meet those needs and are sometimes unable to staff emergency services adequately.